Why SteadFast?

 Billet 6061 Aluminum alloy (The Steadfast Stopbar)

-Stronger & more durable: Harder, stronger, and lighter than Zinc (Zamac) tailpieces, transferring more of the string's vibrational energy to the body of the guitar, enhancing resonance, harmonics, and sustain.
+Stronger & more durable: Harder, stronger, and lighter than Zinc (Zamak) tailpieces, transferring more of the string's vibrational energy to the body of the guitar, enhancing resonance, harmonics, and sustain.
 Players consistently choose lightweight Aluminum tailpieces over cheap diecast Zinc units in blind tests.

 Precision-machined: Designed to be a drop-in replacement for the vast majority of US and metric stopbars.